 workflows: basic-test: jobs: - install_authenticate

-What else can you do with the Salesforce SFDX CLI orb?
+What else can you do with the Salesforce SFDX Apex orb?

-Automate: Utilize pre-configured jobs which will automatically build and test your application in a scratch org.
+- Automate: Utilize pre-configured jobs to automatically build and test your application in a scratch org.

-Contribute: Get involved and submit your own feature requests or pull requests to the open source repo for the Salesforce SFDX Apex orb or the Salesforce SFDX CLI orb.
+- Contribute: Get involved and submit your own feature requests or pull requests to the open source repo for the Salesforce SFDX Apex orb or the Salesforce SFDX CLI orb.

 We want to hear from Salesforce developers!
-Let us know how you use our orb.
-Tweet to us @CircleCI.
+Tweet @CircleCI and let us know how you use our orb.